 Back in New York and once again estranged from his wife, a heroically hungover McClane must contend with the actions of “Simon”, a mad bomber who has already detonated a bomb in a department store during the morning rush and has pledged to make more of the Big Apple go boom throughout the day unless the long suffering detective agrees to become his own personal plaything in a high stakes game of Simon Says.
 Barely surviving being sent to Harlem while wearing a sandwich board bearing a particularly notorious racial slur, McClane strikes up an uneasy partnership with Zeus Carver, a shopkeeper with an intense distrust of white folk and under Simon’s orders, set out to complete various tasks and puzzles to avoid any more disturbances in the city that never sleeps.
 However, Simon is not all he initially seems (A mad bomber hiding his true intent?
 What HAS the world come to?) and his plan is far more complicated than just a simple and malicious act of revenge; something the bickering duo of McClane and Carver are about to find out the hard way.

-Very much a return to form for the franchise (I personally find Die Hard 2’s airport antics a little stilted…) McTiernan’s crowning stroke is to sever ties with all that baggage linked to what audience’s opinions are as to what constitutes a Die Hard film and simply concentrates on making a fucking good one.
+Very much a return to form for the franchise (I personally find Die Hard 2’s airport antics a little stilted…) McTiernan’s crowning stroke is to sever ties with all the baggage linked to what audience’s opinions are as to what constitutes a Die Hard film; and then simply concentrates on making a fucking good one.
 The action is meaty and tangible opens up whole new possibilities thanks to letting McClane actually do things that other action heroes take for granted like full-on car chases (McClane drives a LOT in this movie and usually really fucking recklessly) and engaging in banter while actually being face to face with people instead of doing it over a walkie-talkie which leads us to DHWAV’s not-so secret weapon.

 Drafting in the ubiquitous Samuel L. Jackson (white hot after his incendiary performance in Pulp Fiction) to essentially SCREAM EACH AND EVERY LINE HE HAS EITHER IN FEAR OR ANGER directly into Willis’ tired, laconic face is a masterstroke and moves the film into a more Lethal Weapon/Die Hard hybrid arena.
 Their chemistry is undeniable and Zeus’ horrified reactions to John’s hugely dangerous antics are a welcome switch on the one-man-alone trope the series had previously leaned into.